1st Things 1st

 Set Up: Print off enough handouts for all participants.
 Ensure a hard surface to write on, this can either be tables or clipboards.

 - Explain the purpose of having a written agenda

 - Explain the correlation to PAWS and how writing things down in early recovery is especially helpful.

 - Have group members complete their sample 1st things 1st sample week

-Facilitator script: “Ok everyone let’s gather round and find a seat.
+Facilitator script: “Ok everyone let’s gather around and find a seat.
 Today we are going to go over a creative way to help you deal with PAWS or Post-Acute Withdrawal Syndrome.
-As you may know this can last anywhere from 18 months to 5 years into abstinence from alcohol and other drugs.
+As you may know, this can last anywhere from 18 months to 5 years into abstinence from alcohol and other drugs.
 One of the ways that PAWS can affect you is in your ability to maintain an optimum level of organization.
 Post-Acute Withdrawal is the brain’s adjustment to the absence of alcohol and other drugs.
 When our brains are used to the presence of alcohol and other drugs it sometimes takes a while for them to get used to the absence of them.
-PAWS affect things like sleep, physical coordination, memory and organization.
+PAWS affects things like sleep, physical coordination, memory, and organization.